OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 when a major OS version update is needed or when the server must be migrated to newer hardware.

-With Slurm_ 23.11 and later, migrating the slurmctld_ service is quite easy, since a major improvement is stated in the
+With Slurm_ 23.11 and later, migrating the slurmctld_ service is quite easy, and **does not** require to stop all running jobs, since a major improvement is stated in the
 `Release notes <https://github.com/SchedMD/slurm/blob/3dc79bd2eb1471b199159d2265618c6579f365c8/RELEASE_NOTES#L58>`_ ::

   Update slurmstepd processes with current SlurmctldHost settings, allowing for controller changes without draining all compute jobs.

+This change allows slurmstepd_ to receive an updated ``SlurmctldHost`` setting so that running jobs will report back to the new controller when they finish.

-The migration process for Slurm_ 23.11 and later is now as discussed in bug_20070_ :
+The migration process for Slurm_ 23.11 and later does not require to stop all running jobs, as is discussed in bug_20070_ :

 1. Stop slurmctld_.
 2. Update DNS SRV record (see next section).